 As the new world expands vineyard plantings, we are seeing a growth in experimentation, and the list of grapes is growing.
 Consumer recognition has grown beyond those original 7 noble varieties.
 So, I would suggest that the following grapes should be added to that list: Whites: Chenin Blanc, Gewurztraminer, Muscat, Pinot Gris (or Grigio), and Semillon.
 Reds: Cabernet Franc, Zinfandel, Gamay, Grenache, Mourvedre Tempranillo, Sangiovese, and Nebbiolo.
 That would bring our total to 20 noble grape varieties that consumers recognize around the world, as making top quality wines.

 I have discussed some of these grapes in previous articles, and have included links to those blogs.
-At this point, I will concentrate on the original 7 noble grape varieties, and some of there main characteristics:
+At this point, I will concentrate on the original 7 noble grape varieties, and some of their main characteristics:

 In the vineyard: Early bloom, early ripening, thin skinned.

 In the winery: Takes well to oak aging, easily manipulated.
 Juice is neutral to apple scented.
 MLF* common.

 Notable regions: Burgundy, Champagne, So America, Australia, California

 Wine aromatics: Apple, pear, vanilla fig, pineapple, melon, citrus, lemon, honey, butter

 On the palate: Cool climate - zesty with med to high acid, medium body & alcohol. warm climate - low to medium acidity, medium to high alcohol with a "round" or "fat" body.